History of HINO

 Full model change for HINO PROFIA heavy-duty truck and HINO RANGER medium-duty truck

-Hino achieved top position for heavy- and medium-duty truck sales in Japan for the 44th consecutive year (2016) Koga Plant commenced full-scale operations
+Hino Indonesia Marks 500,000 Unit Production Achievement Hino achieved top position for heavy and medium-duty truck sales in Japan for the 45th consecutive year (2019)